MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 ::: moniker range=">=vs-2022"
 ## Debug ASP.NET Core apps

 IIS Express is the default, and is preconfigured.
-If you're debugging on local IIS instead of IIS Express, make sure you meet the [requirements for local IIS debugging](#prerequisites-for-local-IIS-server).
+If you're debugging on local IIS instead of IIS Express, make sure you meet the [prerequisites for local IIS debugging](#prerequisites-for-local-iis-server).
 A default profile based on the project name is also present, which is configured for the Kestrel web server.

 1. Select the ASP.NET Core project in Visual Studio **Solution Explorer** and click the **Properties** icon, or press **Alt**+**Enter**, or right-click and choose **Properties**.